willoucom/Handynotes_MythicPlus/README.md

 Useful for new and experienced pushers alike.

-Available in English, French and Russian, looking for translators
+Available in English, French, Spanish and Russian, looking for translators: [Curseforge](https://legacy.curseforge.com/wow/addons/handynotes_mythicplus/localization)

 ## Mythic Dungeons Season 2